gaborbernat/bernat-tech/content/posts/pycon-us-2026-packaging-summit/index.md

 Mike's framing: PyPI is a warehouse, and people leave things in the warehouse.
 Deletions today move files to cold storage but the content stays accessible by URL at `files.pythonhosted.org`.
-Attackers know this and use the trusted hostname to push "install from this URL" links after the index entry has been removed.
-People also upload non-package content (MP3 collections, ebooks, one project that used PyPI as Dropbox), which has to be removed for legal reasons.
+Attackers know this and use the trusted hostname to push "install from this URL" links after removing the index entry.
+People also upload non-package content (MP3 collections, ebooks, one project that used PyPI as Dropbox), which PyPI has to remove for legal reasons.

-Mike's questions: should the cold-storage layer eventually be garbage-collected; should users be allowed to delete or should that move to admin-only; should the quota system stay tied to user-driven deletion when those deletions do not actually free space.
+Mike's questions: should the cold-storage layer eventually be garbage-collected; should users be allowed to delete or should that move to admin-only; should the quota system stay tied to user-driven deletion when those deletions do not free space.

 In the discussion I suggested a two-phase delete: mark for deletion, then actually delete after one to six months.
 Mike noted the copyrighted-material case where the legal obligation rules out a long grace window.

 Related sub-thread: unused API tokens.
-PyPI has over a million user accounts and many of those accounts have provisioned API tokens that never got used.
+PyPI has over a million user accounts and many of those accounts hold API tokens they never used.
 The room agreed PyPI should notify and then delete unused tokens, and that the trusted-publishing setup flow should offer to delete the corresponding API token at the same time.
-A few voices flagged the migration cost: applying this to existing tokens without an opt-in path could break CI that was set up and forgotten years ago.
+A few voices flagged the migration cost: applying this to existing tokens without an opt-in path could break CI that someone set up and forgot years ago.

 ### 2. Open-ended releases